radicle-foundation/radworks-governance/manual.md

 ### Proposal Cycles

-Radworks reviews proposals in **monthly cycles** to sync voting periods and establish a manageable cadence for governance participants.
+Proposals are reviewed in **monthly cycles** to sync voting periods and establish a manageable cadence for governance participants.

 | Monthly Schedule | Stage | Weekly Schedule | Action |
 | --- | --- | --- | --- |